AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/schedule-models-ui.md

 # Schedule a model in the Data Science Workspace UI

-Adobe Experience Platform [!DNL Data Science Workspace] allows you to set up scheduled scoring and training runs on a machine learning Service.
-Automating the training and scoring process can help maintain and improve a Service's efficiency through time by keeping up with patterns within your data.
+Adobe Experience Platform [!DNL Data Science Workspace] allows you to set up scheduled scoring and training runs on a machine learning service.
+Automating the training and scoring process can help maintain and improve a service's efficiency through time by keeping up with patterns within your data.

-This tutorial walks through the steps to configure training and scoring schedules on an existing Service through the [!UICONTROL Service Gallery].
+This tutorial walks through the steps to configure training and scoring schedules on an existing service through the [!UICONTROL Service Gallery].
 It is broken into the following main sections:

 -   [Configure scheduled scoring](#configure-scheduled-scoring)
 -   [Configure scheduled training](#configure-scheduled-training)